cyrilou242/Heart-Disease-Prediction/README.md

 		The average results for 5 cross validations are:
 		Avg Accuracy   Avg Recall     Avg Precision  Avg ROC_AUC 0.813          0.854          0.817          0.900

+## Next Steps :
+Try the R* algorithm.
+Work on the optimization of the GradientBoosting.